georgerichmond/dog-pics/README.md

 ## Features

-- A web form with a text input field labeled "Breed" and a "Submit" button.
+- A web form with a text input field labeled "Breed" and a Submit button labelled "Get Random Pic".
 - Asynchronous form submission to fetch and display a dog breed image without a full page reload.
 - Autocomplete suggestions for dog breeds as the user types.